brentmcconnell/brentmcconnell.github.io/_posts/2020-03-27-aks-ingress-whitelist.md

 If you read my [last
-post](https://www.azurepatterns.com/2020/03/17/aks-external-dns) on setting up ExternalDNS and CertManager on AKS you may have noticed that ingress to the exposed services you delpoy be is open to the Internet.
+post](https://www.azurepatterns.com/2020/03/17/aks-external-dns) on setting up ExternalDNS and CertManager on AKS you may have noticed that ingress to the exposed services deployed is open to Internet traffic.
 Anyone who wants to try to access those services will have the ability to try.
 In this post I'll look at a simple way to lock those services down so that only specific addresses have access.
 And we'll also look at what changes